Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 ## Service Registry/Discovery

-In order to load balance, services are registered at Service Registry
+Service could have multiple address, and the address changes dynamically for every call.
+In order to load balance, services are registered at `Service Registry`.
+When an API called, the client will retrieve a pair of `ip:port` from the registry, called `Service Discovery`, and using the `ip:port` for the subsequent request.